 Outlook users are in a similar position to Gmail users; you can unsend email in Outlook, but there’s a catch.
 In Microsoft Outlook, you can either recall a given email or replace it with a replacement message.

 Here’s the catch, though: this offering is only available if both you and your recipient have an Office 365 or Microsoft Exchange email account in the same organization.
-In other words, you can unsend email in Outlook if that email is internal and if it hasn’t been viewed yet, but otherwise, you’re sadly out of luck.
+In other words, you can unsend email in Outlook if that email is internal and if it hasn’t been viewed yet.
+Otherwise you’re sadly out of luck.
 (Note: You’ll have to check the unread/read status of the email in question in order to determine whether it can be successfully recalled.)

-You’ll then see a pop-up—you should select the option that best meets your preferences, whether you wish to simply unsend the email or unsend the email and replace it.
-Then click ok, and you’re done!
+You’ll then see a pop-up menu.
+You can select the option that best meets your preferences, either unsend the email or unsend the email and replace it.

-Especially because neither of these overwhelmingly popular platforms has a truly ideal solution for unsending emails, the best remedy is to avoid the need to unsend email.
+Since neither of these overwhelmingly popular platforms has a truly ideal solution for recalling emails, the best remedy is to avoid the need to unsend email.
 Professionals around the world use DocSend to securely send important documents of all major file types with the knowledge that documents can always be updated after you send them—without changing the link you just sent out to your friends, family, or business partners.

 How does this translate into your life?
-Let’s say you create a DocSend account, send off your important documents, only to realize that there’s a typo in the third page of one of the PDFs.
-No big deal—simply check to see if your recipient(s) have viewed the document, upload the new version, and you’re good!
-No race with the clock to recall an email before someone’s opened it, and no need to predict whether you’ve made an error before viewing what you’ve sent (looking at you, Gmail!).
+Let’s say you sent an important PDF using DocSend.
+After you hit send you realize there’s a typo on the third page.
+No big deal.
+Simply upload the new version, and you’re good!
+No race with the clock to recall an email before someone’s opened it.
+And no need to predict whether you’ve made an error before viewing what you’ve sent (looking at you, Gmail!).

-In fact, you can even share secure, aesthetically pleasing folders of documents that can be updated in real-time without links changing.
+In fact, you can even share secure, easy to use folders of documents that can be updated in real-time without links changing.

 Does all this sound exciting?
 If so, you can get started with DocSend for free and start sending documents the way they should be sent!
 If you have any questions, our support team would be more than happy to hear from you.